lprhodes/homebridge-broadlink-rm/README.md

 `pseudo-mode` | The mode we set when this hex is sent. i.e. `heat` or `cool`.
 For graphical purposes only (hence use of the term "pseudo").

 ### learn-code
 You do not need to add this accessory type yourself as we add one automatically.
-However if you have multiple Broadlink RM devices then it may be useful to specify multiple devices with the `learn-code` type along with a host so that you can learn from each of them.
+However if you have multiple Broadlink RM devices then it may be useful to specify multiple devices with the `learn-code` type along with a `"host"` value so that you can learn from each of them.

 key | description | example | default | required
 --- | ----------- | ------- | ------- | -------